9 Things to Avoid When Managing Social Media for a Brand

 Managing social media is more complex than just posting a quick image or a fun video.
 In fact, it can be risky business - especially when you’re doing it for a brand.
 One poorly timed tweet, an insensitive campaign, or an ignored customer complaint, and you'll have a full-blown PR crisis on your hands.

 If you’re here, you likely want to know what to avoid when managing social media for a brand.
-Here we’ll explore nine major social media failures, breaking down what happened, why it was a misstep, and how you can steer clear of these pitfalls yourself.
+Here are nine major social media failures.
+We'll show you what happened, why it was a misstep, and how you can steer clear of these pitfalls yourself.

 Table of Contents